voxxit/grunt-filerev/README.md

 Type: `String`
 Default: `'md5'`

+For the fastest availalbe hashing, use `'crc32'`, and install the C/C++ library which can be installed via `npm install sse4_crc32`.

-`algorithm` is dependent on the available algorithms supported by the version of OpenSSL on the platform.
+Otherwise, `algorithm` is dependent on the available algorithms supported by the version of OpenSSL on the platform.
 Examples are `'sha1'`, `'md5'`, `'sha256'`, `'sha512'`, etc. On recent releases, `openssl list-message-digest-algorithms` will display the available digest algorithms.

 #### options.length